 How to Announce a Logo Change

-Actually modernizing your company logo is not the end of the journey.
+Modernizing your company logo is not the end of the journey.
 Next, you need to tell your customer base so they are not confused or surprised by what might feel like a sudden change to them.
 Here's how to do that:

 - Tell them of the change before the change.
 Announcing an upcoming logo change not only preps customers to expect a big reveal, but it also generates excitement.
-If you’ve involved your customers in the new logo process, like H&H Furniture did, then you have a leg up on this already, and likely already have consumer buy-in on the new look.
+If you’ve involved your customers in the new logo process, like H&H Furniture did, then you have a leg up on and likely already have consumer buy-in on the new look.

 - Announce it on social media.
 Social media is instant, viral, and honest.
 If you haven’t involved your customers in the process, announcing the new look on social media will allow you to gauge the reaction and make any necessary tweaks before you make any further investments.

 - Update your store with the new logo.
 Update everything.
-The sign outside your door, all of your in-store signage, the logos on your employees’ uniforms, your stationary, your website and social sites… everything.
+The sign outside your door, all your in-store signage, the logos on your employees’ uniforms, your stationary, your website and social sites… everything.
 Don’t forget your business cards and marketing materials.
 In fact, as you walk through your store, it might be beneficial to make a list of everything you see your logo on.

 - Tie the new logo announcement in with a sale.
 If you included your customers in the process of the logo redesign, honor them with a special promotion.
 Tie it in with your party.
 Make them feel rewarded, appreciated, and part of the family.